cuong-tran/tachiyomiJ2K/README.md

 Plus some new features in this fork such as:
 * New Manga details screens
-* Combine 2 pages into a single one
+* Combine 2 pages into a single one for a better tablet experince
-* Floating searchbar to easily start a search
+* Floating searchbar to easily start a search in youre library or while browsing
+* Library redesigned as a single list view: See categories listed in a vertical view, that can be collasped or expanded with a tap
+* Drag & Drop Sorting in Library
+* Dynamic Categories: Group your library automatically by the tags, tracking status, source, and more
 * New Recents page: Providing quick access to newly added manga, new chapters, and to continue where you left on in a series
-* Android 10 edge to edge support (and a translucent nav bar for older versions): no more small ugly bar for the gesture navigation
-* Smart background based on manga page: For those that like having a white background to match the content, this will automatically set the background to match for moments such as a flashback section of a manga
 * New Themes
-* Dynamic Shortcuts
+* Dynamic Shortcuts: open the latest chapter of what you were last reading right from your homescreen
 * [New material snackbar](.github/readme-images/material%20snackbar.png): Removing manga now auto deletes chapters and has an undo button in case you change your mind
 * Batch Auto-Source Migration (taken from [TachiyomiEH](https://github.com/NerdNumber9/TachiyomiEH))
 * [Share sheets upgrade for Android 10](.github/readme-images/share%20menu.png)
 * View all chapters right in the reader
-* Drag & Drop Sorting in Library
-* Individual Category sorting
-* Library redesigned as a single list view
-* Expanding manga thumbnails
 * A lot more Material Design 2 additions
+* Android 12 (Beta) features

 ## Issues, Feature Requests and Contributing